kumaranant1/ArtExtract-Test-2026/README.md

 ```
 ### Task 2:
 ---
+In Task 2, we are required to find similar paintings based on poses, face, and other several hidden details.
+Though we could use a typical CNN based architectures like VGG Net, ResNet as done by Soyung in her [repo](https://github.com/PSY222/Painting_similarity_AI) I would like to avoid that and instead use a Vision Transformer (ViT).
+When dealing with fine art datasets like the National Gallery of Art (NGA) Open Data, standard Convolutional Neural Networks (CNNs) encounter critical limitations that Vision Transformers are naturally equipped to solve.
+Specifically, CNNs suffer from an inherent texture bias, optimizing for local stylistic artifacts like brushstrokes or medium rather than the actual semantic content.
+A ViT, by contrast, processes the image globally via patch-based self-attention, naturally prioritizing structural geometry and spatial relationships.
+This stronger shape bias allows us to map paintings into a latent space where similarity metrics actually correlate with shared poses and facial structures across completely different artistic domains, while the lightweight architecture ensures our vector retrieval remains computationally viable.

+Here are the steps to reproduce the results:

 1. Download only paintings from NGA server.
 Run the following to get the data:
 ```bash
 python utils/get_nga_paintings.py \